jmb243/pdsnd_github/README.md

 So for making this project alive, I used data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

-About datasets, I used data for the first six months of 2017 for all three cities.
+About datasets used, I used data for the first six months of 2017 for all three cities.

 I learned about bike share used in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 First of all, user had to choose the city, the month and the day that he wanted to see information from.
-According to the information provided by the user, I wrote code to provide the following statistics:
+According to the inputs provided by the user, I wrote code to provide the following statistics:

 #1 The Popular times of travel